Rossauer Barracks

-In January 2020 the Rossauer Barracks has been renamed to Bernardis-Schmid-Kaserne.
+In January 2020 the Rossauer Barracks were renamed the Bernardis-Schmid-Kaserne.

 History

 It was built as the Crown Prince Rudolf Barracks (Kronprinz-Rudolf-Kaserne, named after Rudolf, Crown Prince of Austria), at the same time as the Franz-Joseph-Kaserne and Arsenal, as part of an overall approach to protect the city in the aftermath of the 1848 Revolution.